thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 .. note::

-   If interrupted, the installer process might leave corrupted files in the ``installer-builds`` subdirectory.
-In this case, all subsequent attempts to run the installer end with an error.
-To resolve this issue, delete the ``installer-builds`` directory and run the installer again.
+   The installer is much faster than the lower level ``./scripts/``, on which it relies, because it does not delete the build directories every time it runs.
+However, some "big" configuration changes, such as switching to a different toolchain or some rare build failures, can leave the ``installer-builds/build_*`` directories in an inappropriate state.
+In such a case, just delete these directories and run the installer again.

    .. code-block:: bash